Syro-Malabaric Rite: Chaldean Catholic period

 Before the Udayamperoor Synod, the Jesuit Seminary in Vaippicotta served as the spearhead of the Portuguese missionary pressure for the latinization of the Saint Thomas Christians.
-The Jesuits of Vaippicotta, who took Syriac as an important subject in their curriculum, attempted to dissect the East Syriac liturgical texts used by the Syro-Malabar Christians inorder to find the discrepancies it had with the Latin texts and to edit it in accordance with the Latin rite texts as far as possible.
+The Jesuits of Vaippicotta, who took Syriac as an important subject in their curriculum, attempted to dissect the East Syriac liturgical texts used by the Syro-Malabar Christians in order to find the discrepancies it had with the Latin texts and to edit it in accordance with the Latin rite texts as far as possible.
 Under their pressure, the Chaldean metropolitans Yawsep Sūlāqa and Abraham agreed to some Latinizations.
 Webb suggests that Yawsep was the first to add the institutional narrative of the Eucharist, which was not originally present in the Anaphora of Addai and Mari of the Holy Qurbāna.
 But Yawsep was cautious enough to add it after the service of breaking of the holy bread, without altering the text of the anaphora.
 Van der Ploeg says that it is more likely that this addition took place in the Middle East itself and that it may have been propagated in Malabar by Yawsep, who was also the brother of the first Chaldean Catholic Patriarch.
 Later, its position was moved ahead such that it was said before the breaking of bread.
 Jacob Vellian, a liturgical scholar, suggests that this change may have occurred at the synod held in Angamaly in 1583 under the presidency of Metropolitan Abraham, much before the Udayamperoor Synod.